d1ly/cse15l-lab-reports/week1.md

 ## cd to a directory
 ![Image](cdtodirectory.PNG)

 Using cd with directory as an argument is used to change and move inbetween directories.
 This allows easy access to the files in the directory.
-To move backwards to parent directories, use `../`
+To move backwards to parent directories, use `../`.
 This is not an error and allows movement to directories for running commands in that directory.

 ## cd to a file
 ![Image](cdtofile.PNG)

-Using cd with a file as an argument is an **error**.
+Using cd with a file as an argument is an error.
 This is because a file is not a directory and so the command "change directory" will not work.
 A directory is a filesystem with multiple files in it, and so a single file can not be a directory.

 # ls command